JaykeBird/QuickTrex/README.md

 To use QuickTrex, you need to have:

 * .NET Framework 4.5
-* Windowws 7 or later
+* Windows 7 or later
 * like... maybe 10 MB of free space? not even?

 ## Development requirements